Morphine

 Addiction

 Addiction is an excessive craving.
-If you are addicted to morphine, it means you are not able to control your use of it.
-It is unusual for people who are prescribed morphine for a short time or for a terminal illness to become addicted to it.
+If you're addicted to morphine, it means you're not able to control your use of it.
+It's unusual for people who are prescribed morphine for a short time or for a terminal illness to become addicted to it.

 Some people are more likely to develop addiction than others and seem to be very sensitive to the cravings.
-You may be at risk for addiction if you have mental health problems such as depression or a history of substance abuse, including alcohol and recreational drugs.
+You may be at risk for addiction if you have mental health problems (eg, depression) or a history of substance abuse, including alcohol and recreational drugs.

-To reduce your risk of addiction, morphine for short-term pain relief should be used for the shortest possible time, at the lowest effective dose, with a plan in place to reduce and withdraw treatment.
+To reduce your risk of addiction, morphine for short-term pain relief should be used for the shortest possible time, at the lowest effective dose.
+You should have a plan for how to reduce and withdraw treatment.

 Other side effects